NineTor90/csv-search-bot/README.md

   all loaded CSVs.
 For persistence across restarts, you'd want to save the DataFrame to disk (e.g. as a pickle or parquet file) keyed by chat ID.
 - Search is a simple substring match across all columns (not a fuzzy search or query language).
-Let me know if you want fuzzy matching, exact-column filters (e.g. `column:value`), or pagination through results — those are straightforward to add.
 - One CSV is kept per chat, not per user — if the bot is in a group, group members share the same loaded file.
-- Telegram bot messages are capped at 4096 characters, so very large result sets are truncated; adjust `MAX_RESULTS` if needed.
+- Telegram bot messages are capped at 4096 characters, so very large result sets are paginated rather than shown all at once.